-Here are two central concepts similar between Star Wars and Theosophy.
+There are two central concepts similar between Theosophy and Star Wars

 The simplicity of the teaching through Star Wars come from more than 2,000 years of traditions and beliefs.

 “Fohat” is a misleading spelling, that has been identified with ’pho-ba (verb form) or spros-pa (noun form) in Tibetan transliteration.
 Blavatsky first uses this term in 1885, spelling it pho-hat, in a conversation on the concept of 魂 (hun) and 魄 (pò), which she spelt “hwun [hun]” and “pho” (Chinese philosophy).
 It represents the symbol of the “root of matter” and manifestation, or of Motion (Spirit).
 It asserts that this unified force animates and electrifies the atoms into life, and permeates every nerve of Nature.

 Like the Force in Star Wars, it has many aspects, and thus has force-correlations with every force in the cosmos, being but its own aspects, because it is the aggregate of all these.